801 Total annual number of uses (sessions) of public Internet computers

 Please use the same tool and process at all branch library locations, and report the upload and download speeds for each branch through the Branch data reporting method.
 If your library system does not have a central library, please enter upload/download speeds at your administrative office here.
 If you find that the NDT is not working on your network, please email us and we'll direct you to an alternative.

-Same as above, but input your download speed here.
+Same as above, but input your upload speed here.

-Please indicate the name of the vendor of the library’s catalog or Integrated Library System (ILS) (this is pre-filled based on previous year's answer -- please contact us if you need to change this).
+Please indicate the name of the vendor of the library’s catalog or Integrated Library System (ILS).

 Visits represent the annual number of sessions initiated by all users from inside or outside the library to the library website.
 The library website consists of all webpages under the library’s domain.
 A website “visit” or “session” occurs when a user connects to the library's website for any length of time or purpose, regardless of the number of pages or elements viewed.
 Please include visits to the library’s catalog or integrated library system here, too.
 Usage of library social media accounts (e.g., Facebook, Twitter, etc.) should not be reported here.